paranoidPhantom/personal/content/en/itmo-vk.md

 The backend was almost done the morning of that day, and completely done by the end of my shift.

-And so, after writing for code for 7 hours, and then washing dishes for 6, I grabbed a protein bar, some water and some pesto chicken, and jumped back into VS Code.
+And so, after writing code for 7 hours, and then washing dishes for 6, I grabbed a protein bar, some water and some pesto chicken, and jumped back into VS Code.

 -   12:45 - I was able to fetch tasks and store items from the API and display them

 <img src="/_images/itmo-vk/1.jpg" alt="demo" width="300"/>

 You get the idea.
 Little by little everything got implemented in the most minimal way possible.

 -   6:04 - We were finishing the details like user profiles

 <img src="/_images/itmo-vk/2.jpg" alt="demo" width="300"/>

-...and quizes about 'be ITMO' culture:
+...and quizzes about 'be ITMO' culture:

 <img src="/_images/itmo-vk/3.jpg" alt="demo" width="300"/>